FastComments/fastcomments-docs/src/content/guides/moderation/items/comment-actions.md

 - Mark that comment **Approved** or **Not Approved**
 - Mark that comment as **Spam** or **Not Spam**
 - View all comments from the same IP address *<sup>1</sup>.
+- Reset the Flag Count on a comment.

 For example, to keep a comment around but hide it, we can simply mark it as **Not Approved**.